-We retain your personal data processed by us for as long as is considered necessary for the purpose for which it was collected (including as required by applicable law or regulation).
+We retain your personal data for as long as is considered necessary for the purpose for which it was collected (including as required by applicable law or regulation).

-In accordance with our retention policy, we will retain your personal information for eleven years from when any loans funds have been released unless the account remains active in which case the data will be retained for 6 years from account closure.
+In accordance with our retention policy, we will retain your personal information for six years from when any loan funds have been released unless the account remains active in which case the data will be retained for 6 years from account closure.
 For loan applications that did not result in a loan being funded, then your personal information will be deleted two years after loan application was created.
 Call recordings systems will be retained for six years from when a funded account has been closed and two years if the loan application did not result in funds being released.

 We are aware of the importance of protecting your personal data and we have implemented appropriate organisational and technical security measures to safeguard your privacy rights and freedoms.
 We store data in encrypted form on computers and control access via secure web pages.
 We employ firewalls and other security technologies to protect our servers from external attack.
-We train our employees in the proper handling of personal information and when we use other companies to provide services for us, we require them to protect the confidentiality of personal information they receive.
+We train our employees in the proper handling of personal data and when we use other companies to provide services for us, we require them to protect the confidentiality of personal data they receive.

-Your personal information is protected under data protection law and you have several rights (explained below) which you can seek to exercise.
-Please contact our Data Protection Officer email@example.com or by telephoning 0161 854 0645 if you wish to do so, or if you have any queries in relation to your rights.
+Your personal data is protected under the Data Protection Laws and you have several rights (explained below) which you can seek to exercise.
+Please contact our Data Protection Officer email@example.com or by telephoning 0161 850 4141 if you wish to do so, or if you have any queries in relation to your rights.

 If you seek to exercise your rights, we will explain to you whether or not the right applies to you; these rights do not apply in all circumstances.
 Please be aware that if your request is manifestly unfounded or excessive we may refuse to deal with your request or may charge a reasonable fee for dealing with it.

-You have the right to access the personal information held about you and to obtain certain prescribed information about how we process it.
+- Right to access: you have the right to access the personal information held about you and to obtain certain prescribed information about how we process it.
 This is more commonly known as submitting a 'data subject access request'.
-We may request proof of your identity before sharing such information and will take no longer than 30 days from receipt to provide you with all the data we hold about you, although this may be extended in certain circumstances.
+We may request proof of your identity before sharing such information and in most cases will take no longer than one month from receipt to provide you with all the data we hold about you, although this may be extended in certain circumstances.

-- Right to rectify your personal information: if you discover that the information we hold about you is inaccurate or incomplete, you have the right to have this information to be rectified (i.e. corrected) and provided We are under no legal requirement to hold it.
+- Right to rectify your personal information: if you discover that the information we hold about you is inaccurate or incomplete, you have the right to have this information to be rectified (i.e. corrected).

-You have the right to receive, move, copy, or transfer your personal information to a controller which is also known as 'data portability'.
-You have the right to this when we are processing your personal information based on consent or on a contract and the processing is carried out by automated means.
+- Right to data portability: you have the right to receive, move, copy, or transfer your personal information to a controller which is also known as 'data portability'.
 You should note that this right is different from the right of access (see above) and the types of information you can obtain under the two separate rights may be different.

-Your Consent- When you submit your application for a loan, we will ask you if you want to receive marketing information from Guarantorloans4me, about products from Guarantorloans4me (opportunities to take out new loans / top up loans etc).
+Your Consent- When you submit your application for a loan, we will ask you if you want to receive marketing information from Buddy Loans, about products from Buddy Loans (opportunities to take out new loans, top up loans etc.).

 You can decide if you want to receive information and how you want to receive it (email, SMS, telephone, post).